VTcbil/FASP/README.md

 FASP explicitly models and well handles the intracellular propagation phenomena of astrocytic Ca2+ fluctuations, the major reason why it’s difficult to repurpose the existing methods of neuron spatiotemporal analysis for astrocytes.
 Besides, considering the complex nature of Ca2+ signaling and low signal to noise ratio, FASP is designed to be data-driven and probabilistically principled, to flexibly account for complex patterns and perform robustly with noisy data.
 Parameter tuning is purposely designed to be very easy: the only two parameters for users to tune have either probabilistic meaning or physical (scale) meanings.

+FASP has been updated to analyze more complex data, especially in vivo data.
+The new version is available upon request to Prof. Yu (yug@vt.edu).

 ## How to cite FASP
-The FASP Fiji plugin is based on algorithm introduced in our following paper which is submitted and under review:
+The FASP Fiji plugin is based on algorithm introduced in our following paper:

-Yinxue Wang, Guilai Shi, David J. Miller, Yizhi Wang, Congchao Wang, Gerard Broussard, Yue Wang, Lin Tian, and Guoqiang Yu.
-"Automated functional analysis of astrocytes from chronic time-lapse calcium imaging data."
-Submitted.
+Wang, Yinxue, Guilai Shi, David J. Miller, Yizhi Wang, Congchao Wang, Gerard Broussard, Yue Wang, Lin Tian, and Guoqiang Yu.
+"Automated Functional Analysis of Astrocytes from Chronic Time-Lapse Calcium Imaging Data."
+Frontiers in neuroinformatics 11 (2017): 48.

 ## Tutorial
 Please see user manual.